fbpx

 Killarney Christmas Market

-The market is really tiny but it’s cute.
-There are maybe 10 stalls with artwork and gift ideas.
+The market is tiny (maybe 10 stalls), but cute.
+There’s artwork and gift ideas if you’re still shopping.

 Image of Marcie Cheung posing in a Christmas in Killareny throne